 Our experienced Professional Licensing Practice attorneys will assist you with determining the best course of action and, if necessary, represent you before the licensing board or the administrative hearing system.

-In addition, our Compliance Practice lawyers can review or help you build your compliance program, and make sure your practice understands and follows HIPAA guidelines.
+In addition, our national Compliance Practice lawyers can review or help you build your compliance program, and make sure your practice understands and follows HIPAA guidelines.

 Contact us today for a consultation.